WICG/shared-storage/README.md

         *   `runOperation()` returns a promise that resolves into `undefined`.
         *   `runURLSelectionOperation()` returns a promise that resolves into an [opaque URL](https://github.com/shivanigithub/fenced-frame/blob/master/explainer/opaque_src.md) for the URL selected from `urls`.
             *   `urls` is a list of URLs, with a max length of 8.
                 *    The first value in the list is the `default URL`.
-This is selected if there is not enough budget remaining, or if the selected URL is not yet k-anonymous.
+This is selected if there is a script error, or if there is not enough budget remaining, or if the selected URL is not yet k-anonymous.
                 *    The selected URL will be checked to see if it is k-anonymous.
 If it is not, its k-anonymity will be incremented, but the `default URL` will be returned.
             *    There will be a per-origin (the origin of the Shared Storage worklet) budget for `runURLSelectionOperation`.
 This is to limit the rate of leakage of cross-site data learned from the runURLSelectionOperation to the destination pages that the resulting Fenced Frames navigate to.
 Each time a Fenced Frame built with an opaque URL output from a runURLSelectionOperation navigates the top frame, log(|`urls`|) bits will be deducted from the budget.
 At any point in time, the current budget remaining will be calculated as `max_budget - sum(deductions_from_last_24hr)`
     *   Options can include `data`, an arbitrary serializable object passed to the worklet.